thuie-isda/thuie-isda.github.io/_pages/People.md

 ### Yimeng Lu
 *Ph.D Student*

-### Haoduong Le
+### Hao Duong Le
 *Ph.D Student* <br>
 <img src="/images/HaoDuongLe.jpg" width="20%">
-Haoduong Le is a PhD candidate in the Industrial Engineering Department at Tsinghua University, focusing his research on deep learning foundation models, large language models (LLMs), and time series foundational models.
+Hao Duong Le is a PhD candidate in the Industrial Engineering Department at Tsinghua University, focusing his research on deep learning foundation models, large language models (LLMs), and time series foundational models.
 He holds a Bachelor of Arts in Applied Foreign Languages from the Taiwan University of Science and Technology and a Master of Science in Engineering from Tsinghua University.

 ## ***M.S.
 Students***